sendgrid/nodejs-http-client/CONTRIBUTING.md

 **client.js**

-There is a object to hold both the request and response to the API server.
+There is an object to hold both the request and response to the API server.

 The main function that does the heavy lifting (and external entry point) is `API`.